 - Evidence of the candidate’s substantial recognition nationally and internationally among their peers.

-Nominations will be reviewed by the University Chair selection committee, which will be composed of three tenured full professors, the president of Faculty Senate or their designee, and the associate provost for faculty.
+Nominations will be reviewed by the University Chair committee, which is composed of three tenured full professors, the president of Faculty Senate or their designee, and the associate provost for faculty.
 The selection committee will recommend awardees to the executive vice president and provost for final approval.

-Professors Michelle Scherer and Stanley Perlman have been named recipients of the University of Iowa Distinguished Chair in spring 2021.
+Professors Peter Thorne and Lea VanderVelde have been named recipients of the University of Iowa Distinguished Chair in spring 2022.